AbdulhadyAR/Two-and-a-half-men/README.md

 ![confusion matrix](/assets/img/confusion-matrix.png)

 Logistic regression emerges as the preferred default choice, with potential adjustments to class weighting for improved negative detection.
 The consistent challenges with negative sentiment classification across models may indicate underlying dataset limitations.

+## Final Verdict: The Numbers Don’t Lie

+The data paints a clear picture: Two and a Half Men thrived under Charlie Sheen’s lead, with consistently high ratings (7.5–8.2) and strong viewer engagement.
+His departure marked a turning point—while Ashton Kutcher’s arrival brought temporary curiosity (evidenced by vote spikes), the show never fully recovered its original appeal.
+Ratings dropped by 20% in Season 9 and continued to decline, settling at 5.4 by the finale.

+Machine learning models confirmed what fans felt: seasons and cast changes were the top predictors of success, far outweighing other factors.
+Random Forest outperformed XGBoost in capturing trends (R²=0.90), while sentiment analysis revealed lingering nostalgia for Sheen (the word "Charlie" dominated positive reviews).
+Though the show survived the transition, the data suggests some chemistry is simply irreplaceable.

+This project highlights how data science can decode cultural shifts—proving that even in entertainment, numbers often tell the most honest story.

 ## Reference
 [Two and a Half Men - IMDB](https://www.imdb.com/title/tt0369179/reviews/?ref_=ttep_ql_2)